Buying a car can be expensive so you need to find the most cost-effective way of funding the purchase.

 2. Using your savings

-When you consider that even the best cash ISA accounts are only paying out pretty miserly amounts you won’t be missing out a great deal.
+Even the best cash ISA accounts are paying out pretty miserly amounts these days, so you won’t be missing out a great deal.

-Also, while it’s good to have a rainy day fund, the cost of repaying a loan is almost certain to be more than savings interest you’ll receive.
+However, the cost of repaying a loan is likely to be more than interest you’ll receive on the savings.

 If you can get a credit card with a decent interest-free period on new purchases then this might be worth considering.